-Steph submitted a report evaluating the Melbourne Convention and Exhibition Centre (MCEC) against the five pillars of Visitability: Sense of Welcome; Accessibility; Integrated Messaging; Digital Connectivity; and Transport Networks.
+Steph submitted a report evaluating the Melbourne Convention and Exhibition Centre (MCEC) against the five pillars of Visitability: Sense of Welcome; Inclusivity; Communication; Technology; and Transport.
 Her 12-month action plan to address opportunities is ambitious yet realistic, and if fully implemented would further MCEC’s position as a visitor-friendly destination.

 Read about Steph and her work as the MTLP Visitability Ambassador here.

 In 2017, our forum will focus on the Visitability pillar 'Communication'.
 Save the Date! - Tuesday 3 October